Prospective English teachers will major in English and minor in Education.

 Within these four groups and/or additional electives, English education minors are also required to complete at least one 200-300 level writing or creative writing course and at least one 300 level course matching the following criteria: (1) American literature; (2) Shakespeare; (3) multicultural or world literature; (4) linguistics or grammar; (5) poetry, theatre/drama, or film.

 As electives, students are encouraged, but not required, to take EDU 231 (Adolescent Literature), EDU 388 (Writing Pedagogy), and EDU 377 (Literacy in the 21st Century).

 At the graduate level, students complete either the Master Teacher Fellows (MTF) or the Master Teacher Associates (MTA) program in 13 months, including a semester of student teaching in a local high school for MTFs.
 Potential applicants must have at least 24 credit hours in advanced English prior to admission to be considered highly qualified.
 These credit hours should include at least one course in each of the following areas:

 American Literature British Literature before 1800

-For more information about the MTF/MTA curriculum, see the Overview of Graduate Programs page.
+For more information about the MTF/MTA curriculum, see our Overview of Graduate Programs.